Grovymon/Create-Give-Me-FPS/README.md

 ## Developer Mode and reports

-Press **G** in a loaded world to open the menu.
-Developer Mode provides:

 - **Start recording** — immediately creates `logs/GMF/<timestamp>/` with
   session metadata;
 - **Save report** — writes a snapshot now;